All Articles

 Frequently Asked Questions

 Sweet potato balls are traditionally served in a warm dessert soup — most commonly green bean soup (luk tau tng) or ginger syrup.
-At Ah Ma Kitchen, our sweet potato balls come frozen in green bean soup.
+At Ah Ma QQ Bowl, our sweet potato balls come frozen in green bean soup.
 Simply heat the entire packet on the stove for 5-7 minutes or microwave for 3-4 minutes, and enjoy.

 Frozen sweet potato balls should be stored at -18 degrees Celsius or below and consumed within 3 months of purchase.
 Once thawed, do not refreeze.
 Our packets are vacuum-sealed to preserve freshness.